bulju/bulju.github.io/README.md

 - Amateur football and tennis player.
 - Amateur skateboarder and snowboarder.
-- Gaming (CS:GO, Valorant).
 - Really amateur guitar player.
-- Learning about photography with drones and DRSL cameras.
+- Learning about photography with drones and mirrorless cameras.